CordlessCoder/avon/tutorial/TUTORIAL.md

 ## Builtin Functions

-Avon comes with a toolkit of built-in functions for common tasks.
+Avon comes with a toolkit of **80+ built-in functions** for common tasks.
 All builtins are curried, so you can partially apply them.

+These utilities make any file more powerful—whether you're generating hundreds of config files or just managing a single dotfile.
+You can leverage functions like `upper`, `lower`, `format_table`, `json_parse`, `html_escape`, and many more to add superpowers to any text format, even if it's just one file.

 ### String Operations